Getting To London From Gatwick

-Buses depart from Gatwick to London Victoria Station once per hour.
-The journey takes about 90 minutes and single tickets are available from £6.60.
+Buses depart from Gatwick to London Victoria Coach Station once per hour.
+The journey takes about 90 to 120 minutes and single tickets are available from £6.50.

-To make sure you dont miss your plane, National Express advise that you plan ot arrive at the airport 1 hour before check-in.
-You are able ot take your luggage on the coach, however, as with airline travel there is a 20kg weight limit.
+To make sure you don't miss your plane, National Express advise that you plan to arrive at the airport 1 hour before check-in.
+You are able to take your luggage on the coach; however, as with airline travel there is a 20kg weight limit.

 Buses Around London

-Most buses around London are low floor, meaning that they lower to pavement level, making it easier to board the bus.
-You are now able to use Oyster cards on bus routes.
+Most buses around London are low floor, meaning that they can lower to pavement level, making them easier to board.
+You can also use Oyster cards on bus routes.

-For more information on what buses to get and timetables for the buses, visit Transport for London.
+For more information on connections and timetables, visit the Transport for London website.

-Southern service to London Victoria takes about 35 minutes and costs £10.90 one way.
-Trains run every 15 minutes during the day and every hour at night.
-(Please note that the times may vary in the first and the last hour of the day).
+Southern service to London Victoria takes about 35 minutes and prices start from £15.00 one way.
+Trains run four times during the day.
 For more information, please call Southern Customer Support on 0845 127 2920 (or +44 208 185 0778 when calling from outside the UK).

 London Bridge / St Pancras

 First Capital Connect trains run through London Bridge, Blackfriars, City Thameslink, Farringdon and St Pancras stations to St Albans, Luton and Bedford.
 There are four trains an hour during the day.
-The journey to St Pancras takes 45 minutes and tickets cost £10.90 one way.
+The journey to St Pancras International takes 45 minutes.
 Please call First Capital Connect Customer Relations on +44 (0)845 026 4700 for more information.